¶ EDITION SPECIFICATIONS:

 5.25 x 8.5 inches.
 368 pages.
 German Binding.
 Gloss (Scuff Free) finish.
 Full Colour interior (illustrations and photography).
 Fine typography, printed on Cougar 160M (thick) archive-quality paper.
 Fully illustrated by Rowan E. Cassidy.

 HARDCOVER Edition (Limited to 600 copies — 2020):

 5.25 x 8.5 inches.
 368 pages.
 Hardbound 90pts, 3/4 bound Bronze Metal Mesh Buckram on spine + Olive Coloured Assuan Tele Legatoria Bookcloth covers.
 Gold foil blocking on rounded spine and on the cover.
 Full Colour interior (illustrations and photography), with printed Endpapers.
 Amazing illustrations by artist Rowan E. Cassidy.
 Fine typography, printed on Cougar 160M (thick) archive-quality paper.
 Individually hand-numbered.
+[SOLD OUT]

 The Dancing Sorcerer

 Essays on the Mind of the Magician

 “The present book is dedicated to the magnum opus of the unification of opposites that is necessary for deeper movement into life, the mind, and reality.
 The magician – the psychopomp who guides others into and through the netherworlds – has always been around, in varying degrees of quality.
 We walk with that figure; more, we become that figure when we fearlessly face within and engage the process of redemption and ownership